Neutis/neutis-docs/docs/flasher/gui.md

 * Download [neutis-manufacturing-flash-tool_1.2.1_setup.exe](http://files.emlid.com/flash-tools/win/neutis-manufacturing-flash-tool_1.2.1_setup.exe)
 * Launch it and follow the installation wizard

+!!! note ""
+    Installer may hang on 50% for a few minutes to install drivers for Neutis.

 * After installation you'll find Neutis Manufacturing Flash Tool shortcut on the desktop and in the Start menu

 Log files can be found at `"C:\Users\<username>\AppData\Local\Emlid\Neutis Manufacturing Flash Tool\logs"`